 We are exposed to credit risk related to the counterparties with which we do business.
-We are subject to credit risk from our royalty assets, our receivables and our derivative financial instruments.
+We are subject to credit risk from our royalty assets, our receivables and our financial instruments, primarily derivative and available for sale debt securities.
 The majority of our royalty assets and receivables arise from contractual royalty agreements that pay royalties on the sales of underlying pharmaceutical products in the United States, Europe and the rest of the world, with concentrations of credit risk limited due to the broad range of marketers responsible for paying royalties to us and the variety of geographies from which our royalties on product sales are derived.
 The products in which we hold royalties are marketed by leading biopharmaceutical industry participants, including, among others, AbbVie, Amgen, Bristol Myers Squibb, Gilead, Johnson & Johnson, Lilly, Merck, Pfizer, Novartis, Biogen, Roche/Genentech and Vertex.
-For the years ended December 31, 2021 and 2020, Vertex, as the marketer and payor of our royalties on the cystic fibrosis franchise, accounted for 32% and 27% of our current portion of Financial royalty assets, net, respectively, representing the largest individual marketer and payor of our royalties.
-Refer to "-Understanding Our Results of Operations" within this MD&A for a discussion of the marketers or royalty payors accounting for 10% or more of our total income and other revenues for the years ended December 31, 2021 and 2020.
+For 2022 and 2021, Vertex, as the marketer and payor of our royalties on the cystic fibrosis franchise, accounted for 31% and 32% of our current portion of Financial royalty assets, net, respectively, representing the largest individual marketer and payor of our royalties.
+Refer to "Understanding Our Results of Operations" within this MD&A for a discussion of the royalty payors accounting for 10% or more of our total income and other revenues for 2022 and 2021.

-We monitor the financial performance and creditworthiness of the counterparties to our royalty agreements and to our derivative financial instruments so that we can properly assess and respond to changes in their credit profile.
-To date, we have not experienced any significant losses with respect to the collection of income or revenue on our royalty assets or on the settlement of our derivative financial instruments.
+We monitor the financial performance and creditworthiness of the counterparties to our royalty agreements, derivative financial instruments, and available for sale debt securities so that we can properly assess and respond to changes in their credit profile.
+To date, we have not experienced any significant losses with respect to the collection of income or revenue on our royalty assets or available for sale debt securities or on the settlement of our derivative financial instruments.
 If a counterparty becomes bankrupt, or otherwise fails to perform its obligations under a derivative financial instruments due to financial difficulties, we may experience significant delays in obtaining any recovery under the derivative financial instruments in a bankruptcy or other reorganization proceeding.